builds from current path . to ./_site

 # Starts the server

 Configuration is read from ‘/_config.yml’ but can be overridden.
 Available options are documented in _config.yml.
-In case, you deleted some of the options, a full reference can be found in _config.yml.sample.
+In case you deleted some of the options, a full reference can be found in assets/_config.yml.sample in the jekyll-octopod gem itself.

 For octopod episode, the following options are available to override defaults: